 - State-of-the-art in upscaling and commercialization, including the economic and legal framework of HTC-technology and its products worldwide.

-The event will also feature a concluding field trip to a German-based HTC-plant at demonstration scale!
-As seats for the symposium and the field trip will be available only in limited quantity, stay tuned for updates released here!
+The event also featured a concluding field trip to a German-based HTC-plant at demonstration scale!